interlay/interlay.github.io/docs/collator/faq.md

 ### Storage root must match that calculated

 The state cache in Substrate has several bugs, nodes [are recommended](https://github.com/paritytech/substrate/issues/9697#issuecomment-982501753) to run with `--state-cache-size=0` set.
 This will no longer be required after [this change](https://github.com/paritytech/substrate/pull/11407) has been released.

+### CollatorSelection: InsufficientFunds

+The collator account has insufficient stake to register, see [collator registration](/collator/guide?id=registering).

+### CollatorSelection: TooManyCandidates

+All collator slots are occupied, please wait until another candidate leaves.